canonical/snapd/HACKING.md

 To debug interaction with the snap store, you can set `SNAPD_DEBUG_HTTP`.
 It is a bitfield: dump requests: 1, dump responses: 2, dump bodies: 4.

+Similarly, to debug the interaction between the `snap` command-line tool and the snapd's REST API, you can set `SNAP_CLIENT_DEBUG_HTTP`.
+It is also a bitfield, using the same values and behaviour as `SNAPD_DEBUG_HTTP`.

 > In case you get some security profiles errors, when trying to install or refresh a snap, maybe you need to replace system installed snap-seccomp with the one aligned to the snapd that you are testing.
 To do this, simply backup `/usr/lib/snapd/snap-seccomp` and overwrite it with